 Netflix has achieved what many companies dream of – to be the Kleenex of their industries.
 It became the top of mind when it comes to the video on-demand in heads of many.
 In 2018, about half of Americans from 22 to 45 watched none of cable TV.
-In Europe, however, market penetration in the most prosperous countries reached the average 45.6%.
-And many times more people have heard about Netflix as “this thing where you subscribe and watch all these cool TV series whenever you want!”
+In Europe, however, market penetration of OTT in the most prosperous countries reached the average 45.6%.
+And more and more people have heard about Netflix as “this thing where you subscribe and watch all these cool TV series whenever you want!”

 It is, indeed, so.
-No wonder, someone one day said it will swipe away the competition and turn over the market.
+No wonder, someone one day said it would swipe away the competition and turn the market over.
 Partly it did because Netflix undoubtedly changed the way how we watch video.
 Is that, however, already an industry overtake?
 Is Netflix surreptitiously edging up to the threshold to fall on the rest of the confused providers?

 User experience smartly designed